zzzbug2/powerdraw/README.md

-# powerdraw bash script
+# Powerdraw
-A very tiny script to view battery information and temperatures.
+A small shell script to view battery information and temperatures.

 ## Dependencies
 ```